BigQuery Connector¶

 Open the Tinybird UI and add a new Data Source by clicking the + icon next to the Data Sources section on the left hand side navigation bar (see Mark 1 below).

-You will now see the Connection details modal.
-This modal has the instructions needed to configure access to your BigQuery.
-Access the GCP IAM Dashboard by clicking on the IAM & Admin link (see Mark 1 below).
-You’ll need to copy the principal name from this modal (see Mark 2 below).
+The next modal screen shows the Connection details.
+Follow the instructions and configure access to your BigQuery.
+Access the GCP IAM Dashboard by selecting the IAM & Admin link, and use the provided principal name from this modal.

 In the GCP IAM Dashboard, click the Grant Access button (see Mark 1 below).

-A window on the right hand side will appear.
-Paste the principal name copied earlier into the New principals box (see Mark 1 below).
+In the box that appears on the right-hand side, paste the principal name you just copied into the New principals box (see Mark 1 below).
 Next, in the Role box, find and select the role BigQuery Data Viewer (see Mark 2 below).

-You should now see that the principal is listed in the View By Principals list (see Mark 1 below).
+The principal should now be listed in the View By Principals list (see Mark 1 below).

 Note: It can take a few seconds for the GCP permissions to apply.

-The next screen will let you browse the tables available in BigQuery, and select the table you wish to load.
-Start by selecting the project to which the table belongs (see Mark 1 below), then the dataset (see Mark 2 below) and finally the table (see Mark 3 below).
+The next screen allows you to browse the tables available in BigQuery, and select the table you wish to load.
+Start by selecting the project that the table belongs to (see Mark 1 below), then the dataset (see Mark 2 below) and finally the table (see Mark 3 below).
 Finish by clicking Next (see Mark 4 below).

 Note: the maximum allowed table size is 50 million rows, the result will be truncated if it exceeds that limit.